Ethnic Studies

 Honors Program

 The Department of Ethnic Studies provides a program leading to the A.B. degree with honors.
 Students will be recommended for honors if they have completed at least 30 units and two semesters with an average GPA of at least 3.5 overall and for all work undertaken in the Department of Ethnic Studies.
-Students must also have been approved specifically for honors by the department chair upon recommendation by the faculty advisor for the group major.
+Students must also have been approved specifically for honors by the Ethnic Studies Departmental Honors Committee.
 Honors students will be required to complete ETH STD H196A and ETH STD H196B, Senior Honors Seminar for Ethnic Studies Majors.
 In order to graduate with an A.B. degree with honors, students must obtain at least a 3.5 GPA for all course work undertaken at the University.

 Minor Program